Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Discovery Fund (Retail Shares) increased 13.36% in the fourth quarter and outperformed the Russell 2000 Growth Index by 330 basis points due to stock selection.
+The Baron Discovery Fund (Retail Shares) gained 6.72% in the first quarter and performed in line with the Russell 2000 Growth Index.

 Back to Top